 Chiang Dao is one of those places.

-What are the most authentic markets in Chiang Mai?
+What are the best things to do in Chiang Dao?

 If you want to explore more peaceful destinations like this, start with our Northern Thailand hidden gems guide and see how Chiang Dao fits into a slower, more authentic journey through the region.